D-K-E/graphical-models/paper/paper.md

 `pyGM` and `pgm` are particularly well organized alternatives to `PyGModels`, with `pyGM` being slightly more reliable than `pgm` due to its test suite.
-`pyfac` seems to concerns itself only with inference over factor graphs and `pgmPy` seems to be an inactive (last commit is dates to 2013) side project rather than a dedicated library.
+`pyfac` seems to concerns itself only with inference over factor graphs and `pgmPy` seems to be an inactive (last commit dates to 2013) side project rather than a dedicated library.
 We will make a small comparison with `pgmpy` most of our remarks hold for other alternatives as well.